 “The greatest problem with search firms is that they don’t do very much of what we refer to, in the broad category of due diligence,” Wilde said.
 “If you want a quick decision, when is that due diligence going to be done?
 Can it be done?”

 “This is really giving us as much time as, probably we’ve ever had to do a search, quite frankly, because typically our searches take between four to six months,” McDavis said.
 “We’ve got more than sufficient time to recruit top candidates.”

 Miami Dade College’s fifth permanent president is expected to start in January of 2021.
-No specific date in January has been selected.
+No specific date has been selected.

 MDC Presidential Search Timeline:

 |Oct.
 23 by 11:59 p.m.||Priority consideration deadline for candidates.|